ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 4. Handling Missing Values
 •	Demographic Fields: Missing values (<5%) were imputed using the most frequent values from the full 16-year dataset.

-•	Helpfulness Score: With ~50% missing values, this field was imputed using the mean. (this field was dropped due to weak correlation in the end)
+•	Helpfulness Score: With ~50% missing values, this field was imputed using the mean.
+(This field was ultimately dropped from the analysis because it showed only weak correlation.d)

-•	Dropped Fields:
+Dropped Fields:

 •	Review Title: Not essential for rating prediction.